davemake/Ionic-5-Angular-8-Cordova-9-PWA-on-Fedora-30-on-Mac-27/README.md

 https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc

 Run these commands from app:

 $ npm uninstall -g @angular/cli

 $ npm install -g @angular/cli

 $ ng -v

 $ ng add @angular/pwa --project app

 $ ionic cordova platform add browser

 $ ionic cordova run browser

+$ cordova plugin add cordova-plugin-browsersync

+Get this error?
+"Using "requireCordovaModule" to load non-cordova module "q" is not supported.
+Instead, add this module to your dependencies and use regular "require" to load it."

 When browser pops open, copy url and move to chromium browser, turn on CORS disabling at upper right of window.